When GE backed out of the program in 2011, Pratt’s F135 became the sole propulsion system for thousands of F-35s to be built in the coming decades.

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Pratt To Pentagon: We Wonâ€™t Reveal F135 Pricing".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Pratt To Pentagon: We Wonâ€™t Reveal F135 Pricing".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.